oshriv65/HangMan-Game/README.md

 ## Screenshots
 ![Example screenshot](./img/opening.png)
-- The number bottom left is the number of tries you have.
+- The number at bottom left is the number of tries you have.

 ## Setup
 1. To run this project, you need just to install python